prominenceai/deepstream-services-library/docs/overview.md

     # cast the C void* client_data back to a py_object pointer and deref
     components = cast(client_data, POINTER(py_object)).contents.value

-    # a good place to enabled an Always Trigger that adds `REC` text to the frame
+    # a good place to enabled an Always Trigger that adds `REC` text to the frame which can
-    # or send notifictions to external clients.
+    # be disabled in the RecordComplete callback below.
+And/or send notifictions to external clients.

     # in this example we will call on the Tiler to show the source that started recording.
     dsl_tiler_source_show_set('tiler', source=components.source, timeout=duration, has_precedence=True)